skywalker-yzw/C-_Projects/equationEvaluator/ReadMe.txt

 2: how to build and execute the code

 A: It's easy to compile and run the code.
 To compile it, just go inside this folder and do "make all".
-It will generate a "Tesla" executable file.
+It will generate a "equationEvaluator" executable file.
-To run the code, just do "./Tesla testfile".
+To run the code, just do "./equationEvaluator testfile".
 Note that the application is expecting a text file and the file name as the command line argument.
 Error messages will be printed out if we fail to provide the file name or the file doesn't exist.